bbros-dev/dockcross/README.rst

    under the organization/user name ``MyProject`` (does not have to match the Git server organization/user) then add ``MyProject`` to the file ``ocix_org``.
    Default: ``dockcross``
+1. To build and upload a single container: ``make oci-linux-arm64``.
+To see a list of containers available: ``make list``.
+1. To build and upload all containers:
-1. Add the git repository to you CircleCI account.
+   Add the git repository to you CircleCI account.
 Then:
    a.
 Select CircleCI Project settings.
    b.
 Select Environment variables.
    c.
 Add ``OCIX_REGISTRY_USER`` with your OCI registry user name.
    d.
 Add ``OCIX_REGISTRY_PASSWORD`` with your OCI registry password.

 What is the difference between `dockcross` and `dockbuild` ?
 ------------------------------------------------------------